Quest Diagnostics (NYSE:DGX) Releases FY 2021 Earnings Guidance

-Quest Diagnostics (NYSE:DGX) last released its earnings results on Thursday, July 22nd.
-The medical research company reported $3.18 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.87 by $0.31.
+Quest Diagnostics (NYSE:DGX) last announced its quarterly earnings data on Thursday, July 22nd.
+The medical research company reported $3.18 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.87 by $0.31.
+The business had revenue of $2.55 billion during the quarter, compared to the consensus estimate of $2.38 billion.
 Quest Diagnostics had a net margin of 20.32% and a return on equity of 32.62%.
-The firm had revenue of $2.55 billion for the quarter, compared to analyst estimates of $2.38 billion.
-During the same period in the prior year, the firm earned $1.42 earnings per share.
-The business’s quarterly revenue was up 39.6% compared to the same quarter last year.
-As a group, equities analysts anticipate that Quest Diagnostics will post 11.37 earnings per share for the current year.
+The firm’s quarterly revenue was up 39.6% compared to the same quarter last year.
+During the same quarter last year, the firm earned $1.42 earnings per share.
+On average, sell-side analysts predict that Quest Diagnostics will post 12.05 EPS for the current year.

-DGX has been the topic of a number of recent research reports.
-KeyCorp upped their target price on shares of Quest Diagnostics from $144.00 to $168.00 and gave the stock an overweight rating in a research note on Wednesday, September 1st.
-Citigroup increased their price objective on Quest Diagnostics from $158.00 to $181.00 and gave the company a buy rating in a report on Friday.
-Jefferies Financial Group assumed coverage on Quest Diagnostics in a report on Friday, July 23rd.
-They issued a buy rating and a $160.00 price objective for the company.
-Morgan Stanley increased their price target on Quest Diagnostics from $136.00 to $165.00 and gave the stock an equal weight rating in a report on Tuesday, August 31st.
-Finally, Credit Suisse Group increased their price target on Quest Diagnostics from $135.00 to $150.00 and gave the stock a neutral rating in a report on Friday, August 13th.
-Four research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has an average rating of Buy and an average price target of $155.00.
+DGX has been the subject of several research analyst reports.
+Citigroup lifted their price target on shares of Quest Diagnostics from $158.00 to $181.00 and gave the company a buy rating in a research note on Friday, September 10th.
+Jefferies Financial Group initiated coverage on shares of Quest Diagnostics in a research note on Friday, July 23rd.
+They set a buy rating and a $160.00 price target for the company.
+Mizuho lifted their price target on shares of Quest Diagnostics from $158.00 to $166.00 and gave the company a buy rating in a research note on Thursday, August 19th.
+Morgan Stanley boosted their price objective on shares of Quest Diagnostics from $136.00 to $165.00 and gave the stock an equal weight rating in a research note on Tuesday, August 31st.
+Finally, KeyCorp boosted their price objective on shares of Quest Diagnostics from $144.00 to $168.00 and gave the stock an overweight rating in a research note on Wednesday, September 1st.
+Four research analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Quest Diagnostics currently has an average rating of Buy and a consensus price target of $155.00.

-In related news, CEO Stephen H. Rusckowski sold 9,493 shares of the company’s stock in a transaction on Thursday, July 29th.
-The stock was sold at an average price of $140.87, for a total transaction of $1,337,278.91.
-Following the transaction, the chief executive officer now directly owns 424,178 shares of the company’s stock, valued at $59,753,954.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Gail R. Wilensky sold 12,222 shares of the company’s stock in a transaction on Tuesday, July 27th.
-The shares were sold at an average price of $139.30, for a total value of $1,702,524.60.
+In other news, Director Gail R. Wilensky sold 12,222 shares of the business’s stock in a transaction on Tuesday, July 27th.
+The shares were sold at an average price of $139.30, for a total transaction of $1,702,524.60.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CEO Stephen H. Rusckowski sold 9,493 shares of the business’s stock in a transaction on Thursday, July 29th.
+The shares were sold at an average price of $140.87, for a total transaction of $1,337,278.91.
+Following the sale, the chief executive officer now directly owns 424,178 shares in the company, valued at $59,753,954.86.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 54,503 shares of company stock valued at $7,630,451.
-Insiders own 1.45% of the company’s stock.
+Insiders sold 54,503 shares of company stock worth $7,630,451 over the last ninety days.
+Corporate insiders own 1.45% of the company’s stock.

 Quest Diagnostics, Inc engages in the provision of diagnostic testing, information and services.
 It operates through the Diagnostic Information Services (DIS) and All Other segments.
 The DIS segment offers diagnostic information services to patients, clinicians, hospitals, health plans, and employers.